Leonardo to return to AC Milan as sporting director

 Gattuso took over midway through the campaign, but could only manage a sixth-placed finish and a run to the Italian Cup final.

-As a player, Leonardo was part of the Brazilian side which won the 1994 World Cup in the United States and made 55 international appearances in total. —AFP
+As a player, Leonardo was part of the Brazilian side which won the 1994 World Cup in the United States and made 55 international appearances in total. -APP